 Retro pay isn’t some vintage method people used to pay themselves back in the day.
 Short for retroactive pay, these payments reconcile the difference between the rate an employee should have been paid and the rate an employee was paid.

-For example, let’s say your employee, Linh, works as both a customer service representative and an engineer and is paid different rates for her two roles.
-She makes $20 per hour as a customer service representative and $25 per hour as an engineer.
+For example, let’s say your hourly employee, Linh, works as both a customer service representative and an engineer and is paid different rates for her two roles.
+Her pay rate is $20 per hour as a customer service representative and $25 per hour as an engineer.

 Maybe you accidentally paid for 10 hours of engineering work using the lower customer service rate, and Linh’s latest paycheck said she earned $200.
 But she should have made $250, and you’ll have to pay her the difference.